awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## Amazon VPC

-The solution [needs a VPC to run], and a sample VPC is provided.
-Make sure you understand your hourly and usage costs.
-The sample VPC doesn't make use of NAT gateways, and uses [some VPC endpoints].
+The solution [needs a VPC to run][VPC Configuration].
+By itself a VPC does not incur costs however if the VPC you choose to use with the solution contains components such as VPC Endpoints or NAT Gateways, these may incur additional costs.
+The sample VPC provided as part of this solution does not make use of NAT gateways, however it does provision VPC endpoints which will incur charges.
+See [Amazon VPC Pricing] for more information.

 * [Amazon VPC Pricing]
 * [AWS PrivateLink Pricing]